CLOSED CHURCHES WITHIN THE

 The class at Sweden Valley was organized in May 1892 and

 attached to the Odin charge.
-As populations shifted, the charge became
+The erection and dedication of the church

 Final disposition: